currently working in the health sector as a kaiāwhina, healthcare assistant or similar.

 Questions on the authorisation process should be emailed to: email@example.com.

-Any CVWUS that does not transition to a VHW by 1 June 2023 will no longer be authorized to vaccinate and must stop vaccinating on this date.
+Any CVWUS that does not transition to a VHW by 1 June 2023 will no longer be authorised to vaccinate and must stop vaccinating on this date.
 You can read more about this change here: CVWUS ending.

 VHW education is currently free.
 For general registration questions please email firstname.lastname@example.org.